 A structured approach to selecting an API Gateway involves:

-1. Define Clear Requirements: Document your technical and business needs, including must-have and nice-to-have features.
+1. Define Clear Requirements: Document your technical and business needs, including must-haves and nice-to-haves.

 2. Shortlist Candidates: Based on your requirements, identify a few potential gateway solutions.